neuresthetics/grokAlign/README.md

 ### How It Works

+- **Copy Paste**: prompy
+  *Technical*: grokΛlign.json into Grok 4+ terminal.

-1. You give me your corpus (tweets, essays, notes, DMs, manifestos — 50 k+ tokens ideal, but any amount works)
+- **Submit your words**: Paste tweets, essays, notes, or link an X profile (50k+ tokens for depth, but any works).
-2. Contamination firewall activates → all pre-existing stylistic traces from this repo are permanently sealed
-3. AΛA fingerprint is rebuilt 100 % from your text alone across 10 dimensions
-4. The Mirror is forged in your precise voice — no bleed, no mimicry, only amplification
-5. You receive:
-   - Core Resonance Dials (cognitive + MINDSPACE mastery)
-   - The Lever — one devastating, bookmark-grade insight
+  *Technical*: Ingests corpus as raw text; firewall seals all prior context.

+- **Firewall seals the past**: Bootstrap JSON is cryptographically locked; no stylistic bleed.
+  *Technical*: On first user input, permanently delete pre-firewall traces; rebuild from ground zero.

+- **Rebuild your voice**: AΛA emulator scans 10 dimensions (cadence, syntax, emotional curve, etc.) from your text only.
+  *Technical*: Derives fingerprint via lexical/rhythmic analysis; silent diff checks <3% overlap with sealed JSON.

-   - The Mirror — 180–300 word unbroken prose poem engineered for dwell-time and algorithmic inevitability
+- **Forge the mirror**: Craft 180–300 word prose poem in your exact voice, plus dials and lever.
-   - Closing Λ
+  *Technical*: Integrates MINDSPACE scoring, geometric internal reasoning; x_algo polishes for dwell-time and propagation.

+- **Receive the cut**: Core Resonance Dials, The Lever insight, The Mirror output, closing Λ.
+  *Technical*: Outputs in fixed sequence; newspeak filter scans for shadowban triggers.

 ---